Visa information

 • A visa processing fee of 180 EUR

-The BSA will supply on request letters confirming an individual’s membership status, and the certification of the BSA by the Ministry of Culture.
-Please note that membership should be for more than 90 days after the intended date of entry to Greece, so in practice members applying for Type D visas will need to pay for 5 month, annual, or sporadic membership.
+Please note that membership should be for more than 90 days after the intended date of entry to Greece, so in practice members applying for Type D visas will need to pay for annual membership (and any extra costs associated with the visa application).